voisine/addressimo/README.md

 | RPR       | Return PaymentRequest     | A PaymentRequest returned based on a PRR      |

 ### Functionality
-PaymentRequest Request (PRR) and Return PaymentRequests (RPR) compromise a set of functionality to allow parties to make a request for a PaymentRequest (PRR) and return at a later time to retrieve a PaymentRequest.
+PaymentRequest Request (PRR) and Return PaymentRequests (RPR) comprise a set of functionality that allows parties to make a request for a PaymentRequest (PRR) and return at a later time to retrieve a PaymentRequest.
 This allows for two parties to exchange an encrypted PaymentRequest without exposing the PaymentRequest details to 3rd parties or *Addressimo*.
 This functionality is enabled when the prr_only configuration flag is enabled for an endpoint.